Inclusion and Belonging

 Spring Dinner

-Guest speaker Dr. Amal El-Ghazaly, assistant professor of Electrical and Computer Engineering at Cornell presented her career journey, her DEI efforts, and took questions.
+Guest speaker Dr. Amal El-Ghazaly, assistant professor of Electrical and Computer Engineering at Cornell presented her career journey and took questions.

 Spring Open Meeting

-The 2022 community meeting was held to explore the world of Diversity, Equity, and Inclusion in BME and at Cornell.
+The 2022 community meeting was held to explore inclusion in BME and at Cornell.
 We shared ideas about what would help create a sense of belonging and inclusion for all members of the BME department.

 2021